Meet the sheep!

 Faroe Island

-Faroe Island sheep are among the oldest and most distinctive sheep populations in Europe, closely tied to the history and landscape of the Faroe Islands in the North Atlantic.
+Faroe Island sheep are among the oldest and most distinctive sheep populations in Europe, shaped by the windswept landscapes of the North Atlantic.

 Teesdale